multitel/tools/README.md

 - "skip.php" - this is the equivalent of "SET GLOBAL sql_slave_skip_counter" for GTID replication setups (master/master, multiple masters, master/slave, etc).
 Runs with or without CHANNEL.
+- "checkslave.php" - implements "skip.php" tool while forking.
+Checks slave status for multiple channels (can easily be modified for single master setup), repairs the replication issue and sends email notifications.